 On his 45th birthday, Guy V Lewis led the Cougars past SWC champs SMU, 83-75, to reach UH’s first-ever Final Four.

-Houston had four players in double figures led by Elvin Hayes, who had 31 points and 11 boards.
-Don Chaney finished with 10 points, 10 rebounds, and 9 assists – just one short of a triple-double.
-Melvin Bell (11 points, 8 rebounds), and Leary Lentz (8 points, 10 boards) were also major contributors.
+Houston had four players in double figures, led by Elvin Hayes, who had 31 points and 11 boards.
+Don Chaney finished with 10 points, 10 rebounds, and nine assists – just one short of a triple-double.
+Melvin Bell (11 points, eight rebounds) and Leary Lentz (8 points, ten boards) were also major contributors.

 1982: Beat #5 Mizzou In The Sweet 16

-After beating #10 Tulsa to advance to the Sweet 16, Guy V. celebrated his 60th birthday in style with a 79-78 win over #5 Mizzou at the Checkerdome in Saint Louis.
-It was basically a home game for the Tigers but that did not matter on this day.
+After beating #10 Tulsa to advance to the Sweet 16, Guy V. celebrated his 60th birthday with a 79-78 win over #5 Mizzou at the Checkerdome in Saint Louis.
+It was basically a home game for the Tigers, but that did not matter that day.

 1983: Cougars Beat Maryland In Ugly Game

 After a first-round bye, UH met Maryland in the Summit for the right to advance to the Sweet 16.
-On his 61st birthday, Coach Lewis had to endure the slowdown, ball-holding offense of Terps coach Lefty Driesell.
-At one point in the second half, Maryland held the ball for 3 minutes, 36 seconds without attempting a shot (they made 94 passes in that time).
+On his 61st birthday, Coach Lewis had to endure Terps coach Lefty Driesell’s slowdown, ball-holding offense.
+At one point in the second half, Maryland held the ball for 3 minutes and 36 seconds without attempting a shot (they made 94 passes in that time).

 While the ACC had a 30-second shot clock and the SWC had a 45-second shot clock, the NCAA Tournament had yet to approve one.
-That allowed the Terps to slow down the running style of Phi Slama Jama.
-UH made only one dunk in the game – Clyde Drexler slammed it home with a second left to play.
+That allowed the Terps to slow down Phi Slama Jama’s running style.
+UH made only one dunk in the game—Clyde Drexler slammed it home with a second left to play.

-It was the 23rd-straight win for the top-ranked Coogs and came in the tournament in front of 15,000 UH fans.
+It was the 23rd straight win for the top-ranked Coogs, this one coming in the Tournament in front of 15,000 UH fans.

-Michael Young led the Coogs with 16 and Akeem had 12.
-Clyde Drexler had 11 points and 8 rebounds in his last game in Houston as a Cougar.
+Michael Young led the Coogs with 16, and Akeem had 12.
+Clyde Drexler had 11 points and eight rebounds in his last game in Houston as a Cougar.